itAnkit/Mission-90-DSA/README.md

 _**Day 14-** Learnt about the Multi Dimensional Operations and their Time and Space Complexity.
 Questions - Find the numbers of days having temperature above average, Printing values in random order , Checking an array is perfect or not , Check all values in array are palindrome or not._

 _**Day 15-** Questions on Array - Find the missing number from the range, Printing pairs whose sum is equal to target , Checking two arrays are permutation to each other or not  , Kardane Algorithm , First and Second Highest value of array , Removing Dupplicates from an array._

+_**Day 16-** Questions on Array - Sorting an array of 0,1,2s , Finding the pairs whose sum is equal to target with Time Complexity O(logN)._